vmware-tanzu/tanzu-cli/docs/full/README.md

 The CLI is configured to use a default plugin repository.
 Through various commands like `tanzu plugin search`, `tanzu plugin install`, `tanzu plugin group install`, the CLI provides various means to discover, then securely install or update plugins to serve specific needs of the user.

 Certain context endpoints will require that a specific set of plugins be installed so as enable proper interaction with said endpoints.
 For these, establish a connection with these endpoints will lead to the discovery and automatic installation of the additional plugins.
 Plugins installed through this mean of discovery are referred to as "context-scoped" plugins.
+To learn more about the context-scoped plugins, please check [context-scoped plugin installation](../full/context-scoped-plugins.md).

 For an overview on some of these plugin lifecycle commands, see the [Quickstart Guide](../quickstart/quickstart.md) For more details on these commands, see the [command reference](../cli/commands/tanzu_plugin.md)